exercism/clojure/docs/LEARNING.md

 ## Exercises and Tutorials
 - [4Clojure](http://www.4clojure.com) A resource to help fledgling clojurians learn the language through interactive problems.
+- [4bb](https://github.com/porkostomus/4bb) Run 4clojure problems with babashka right from your shell.
 - [Calva - Get Started with Clojure](https://calva.io/get-started-with-clojure/) A zero-install, interactive guide to get you started with Clojure using Calva and VS Code (via Gitpod)
 - [Clojure Katas](http://clojurekatas.org) A set of problems to help you get your hands dirty with Clojure.
 - [Wonderland Clojure Katas](https://github.com/gigasquid/wonderland-clojure-katas) Clojure Katas inspired by Alice in Wonderland.